 They may not help you build your credit score.
 If there’s no credit check required, a buy now, pay later plan won’t help you build a credit history, says Julie Ramhold, a consumer analyst with DealNews.
 “If you need to build a credit score or improve it, it may be convenient to [use a buy now, pay later plan], but you won’t be able to build or revamp a credit score.”

 They can negatively affect your credit score.
-A recent CNBC article pointed out how taking out lots of buy now, pay later loans can hurt your credit score even when you make all your payments on time.
+A CNBC article pointed out how taking out lots of buy now, pay later loans can hurt your credit score even when you make all your payments on time.
 That’s because, unlike credit card transactions, every purchase made with a “point of sale loan” is considered a separate account that’s closed once you pay off the balance.
 This can bring down the average age of your credit accounts, which in turn can bring down your overall FICO credit rating.
 (This doesn’t apply to buy now, pay later plans that aren’t reported to credit bureaus.
 For example, Afterpay says it doesn’t report to credit bureaus at all; Affirm does with some loans and doesn’t with others.)

 You don’t get the protections credit cards provide.
 As this Consumer Reports article points out, federal law requires credit card companies to provide robust consumer protection if you have problems with a purchase.
 You can dispute a purchase made with a credit card directly with your card issuer, but buy now, pay later lenders usually require you to first contact the merchant to try to get a refund.